-The following tables represent the Group's and the Bank's major types of gross credit exposure by geographical distribution.
-Exposures are allocated to the region in which the branch is located and are disclosed before taking into account any collateral held or other credit enhancements and after allowance for impairment, where appropriate. (cont'd.)
+The following tables represent the Bank's major types of gross credit exposure by geographical distribution.
+Exposures are allocated to the region in which the branch is located and are disclosed before taking into account any collateral held or other credit enhancements and after allowance for impairment, where appropriate (cont'd.).